Funkenjaeger/brd2json/README.md

 The primary purpose is to integrate with [openscopeproject/InteractiveHtmlBom](https://github.com/openscopeproject/InteractiveHtmlBom), as the format of the objects in the generated JSON file is aligned with the internal data structures used in that tool.

 ## Implementation Status
-Presently (Jan 2 2021) the integration with InteractiveHtmlBom is still a work in progress residing on my fork: [Funkenjaeger/InteractiveHtmlBom](https://github.com/Funkenjaeger/InteractiveHtmlBom/tree/eagle_support).

-The ULP is not yet feature-complete, but enough of the baseline capability is in place for it to be generally usable.
-The highest-priority to-do items, in no particular order, include:
+The ULP is not yet feature-complete, but enough of the baseline capability is in place for it to be generally usable and compatible with InteractiveHtmlBom.
+Current to-do items, in no particular order, include:
 * Text
 * Polygons
-* ULP code cleanup
-* Support extra data fields for each component (To appear as additional columns in generated BOM)

 ![brd2json demo](https://j.gifs.com/gZw31k.gif)